(Editor's note: This story was originally published on Aug. 11, 2020 and has been updated to reflect current events.)

 Ryan: Everybody said I picked him up because he punched Geno.
 Man, that had absolutely nothing to do with it.
 I like both those kids.
 But literally, that's how everybody took it.
 Quite honestly, I never cared that people took it that way.
 We needed players.
 IK was a young kid that I thought had some talent and could develop.
 It had nothing to do with punching Geno.
 Come on.
 The fact that I made him captain, yeah, that was kind of an F-you thing to do, but I did it every single week whenever somebody played their former team.

 Smith was Wally Pipp-ed by Fitzpatrick, who set a franchise record with 31 touchdown passes and sparked the Jets to one of their best offensive seasons.
-Once considered a potential long-term answer at quarterback, Smith spent the next five seasons as a reserve for the Jets, New York Giants, Los Angeles Chargers and Seahawks, where he once again is poised to serve as Russell Wilson's backup.
+Once considered a potential long-term answer at quarterback, Smith spent the next seven seasons as a reserve for the Jets, New York Giants, Los Angeles Chargers and Seahawks, before getting the chance to compete for Seattle's starting job this summer.

 One punch changed two careers.